Illustrated tornado from the book The Wizard of Oz

-Has someone ever told you to open your windows during a tornado?
+Has someone told you to open your windows during a tornado?
 Or has

-someone ever told you that you don't have to worry about tornadoes
+someone told you that you don't have to worry about tornadoes because the

-because the place where you live is protected?
-These are two of the most
+place where you live is protected?
+These are two of the most common myths

 Some people thought that tornadoes couldn't cross mountains or rivers.

-This is true for small tornadoes, but the strong ones--the ones which
+This is true for small tornadoes, but the strong ones can.
+And they're

 You might also be interested in:

-When you "blow up" a balloon, you are raising the pressure on the inside of the balloon.
-That makes the rubber in the balloon stretch, and the balloon gets bigger.
-Pressure is an idea scientists use to...more
+When you "blow up" a balloon, you are adding pressure to the inside of the balloon.
+That makes the rubber in the balloon stretch.
+The balloon gets bigger.
+Pressure is an idea scientists use to describe...more

 Storm chasers are different than storm spotters.
 Chasers travel around Tornado Alley looking for severe storms and tornadoes.
-This area in the Great Plains is the best for chasing because of the frequency...more
+Sometime there are dozens of chasers following the same storm.
+All kinds of...more

 The Doppler effect was named after Christian Doppler, who first came up with the idea in 1842.
-He learned that sound waves would have a higher frequency if the source was moving toward the observer and...more
+He learned that sound waves would be pushed closer together if the source of the sound was moving toward you....more